django/django/docs/deploying.rst

 If you only run Daphne and no workers, all of your page requests will seem to hang forever; that's because Daphne doesn't have any worker servers to handle the request and it's waiting for one to appear (while ``runserver`` also uses Daphne, it launches a worker thread along with it in the same process).
+In this scenario, it will eventually time out and give you a 503 error after 2 minutes;
+you can configure how long it waits with the ``--http-timeout`` command line argument.

 Deploying new versions of code